Email marketing

 Source: Banana Republic

-Similar to Citizens of Humanity, Banana Republic is a luxurious clothing brand.
-The entire banner in their email is a GIF.
 As mentioned above, GIFs are really effective at grabbing people’s attention.
-Aside from that, the information about how big the sale is really stands out against the dark background.
+Aside from that, the information about how big the sale is really stands out against the black background.

 The Novelty Shop: Pink dinosaurs